RALIST/game/Wasteland Chronicles.md

 - Quest rewards include experience, bottle caps, unique items, and reputation gains.

-- Quests are categorized into:
+#### Categories
 - **Main story quests:** These quests advance the main narrative and reveal the secrets of the game world.
 - **Side quests:** These quests provide additional challenges, rewards, and opportunities to explore the world and interact with NPCs.
 - **Faction quests:** These quests are specific to individual factions and can improve the player's reputation with that faction.
 - **Repeatable quests:** These quests can be completed multiple times, often providing resources or experience points as rewards.

 - Quests offer meaningful choices that can impact the game world and narrative, with some offering branching paths and different outcomes.

 - Some quests could have branching paths that lead to drastically different outcomes, such as siding with different factions or influencing the fate of entire settlements.

-- **Quest Variety:**
-    - (See detailed description above)

-- **Quest Difficulty:**
+#### Difficulty
 - **Recommended Level:** Each quest has a recommended level, indicating the minimum level players should be to tackle the quest comfortably.
 - **Enemy Strength:** The strength and number of enemies players will face during the quest.
 - **Quest Objectives:** The complexity and challenge of the quest objectives.

-- Quest difficulty can scale dynamically to some extent based on the player's level and group size.

 ### Events

 - Over 20 random events can occur, ranging from finding a hidden cache to defending the settlement from raiders.